What is Bagging in Machine Learning? And How to Execute It?

 Manufacturing

-• Automating research & development is a trend being followed across all the sectors .
-We have listed down a couple of used cases for the increasing dependence of AI specially for manufacturing
+• Automating research & development is a trend being followed across all the sectors.
+We have listed down a couple of used cases for the increasing dependence on AI especially for manufacturing

 Marketing

-• Bagging techniques can be leveraged in marketing campaigns to optimise customer targeting and segmentation.
+• Bagging techniques can be leveraged in marketing campaigns to optimize customer targeting and segmentation.

-• By aggregating predictions from ensemble models trained on diverse customer demographics and behavioural data, marketers can tailor their campaigns more effectively, increasing conversion rates and maximising return on investment.
+• By aggregating predictions from ensemble models trained on diverse customer demographics and behavioral data, marketers can tailor their campaigns more effectively, increasing conversion rates and maximizing return on investment.

 Energy